 Accident prone, lack of coordination, clumsiness.

-We don't usually think of such "negative" behaviors as a coping mechanism, but many of these behaviors are "designed" to avoid deeply painful, scorching, emotions that feel like they will "destroy or kill" if experienced.
+We don't usually think of such "negative" behaviors as a coping mechanism, but many of these behaviors are "designed" to avoid deeply painful, scorching, emotions that feel like they will "destroy or kill us" if experienced.

-As uncomfortable and "undesirable" as they are, they are often still the "best option" at the time of creation.
+As uncomfortable and undesirable as they are, they are often still the best option at the time of adoption.